 - Rani Gumpha (Cave 1, Rani ka Naur, Queen’s Cave, Queen’s Palace Cave) is a double storeyed monastery.
-Frontal face of lower floor has 7 entrance doors, while upper floor – 9 columns.
-Cave contains exquisite carvings and sculpted friezes depicting women dancing and playing musical instruments, also royal people in splendour, rampaging elephants, monkeys.
-Famous due to its exceptional accoustic characteristics.
-It is possible that the cave was used for chants and theatre performance, most likely – for Samaja celebration.
-Cave contains also image of Surya riding a chariot.
+The frontal face of the lower floor has 7 entrance doors, while the upper floor – 9 columns.
+The cave contains exquisite carvings and sculpted friezes depicting women dancing and playing musical instruments, also royal people in splendor, rampaging elephants, monkeys.
+Famous due to its exceptional acoustic characteristics.
+It is possible that the cave was used for chants and theatre performances, most likely – for the Samaja celebration.
+The cave contains also the image of Surya riding a chariot.

 - Bajaghara Gumpha (Cave 2) – cave with two massive built columns in front part, also inner columns are built, e.g. not carved of live rock.

 - Chota Hathi Gumpha (Cave 3, Small Elephant Cave) – contains exquisite relief with elephants in both sides of front door.

 - Alkapuri Gumpha (Cave 4) – double storeyed, part of columns is built.
 Contains sculpted ornaments and sculptures.
 Capitels of rock-cut pillars contain exquisite reliefs depicting elephants, some winged creatures, people.

 - Jaya-vijaya Gumpha (Cave 5) – double storied cave, some columns are rock-cut, some built.

 - Panasa Gumpha (Cave 6).
 Simple cell with two built columns.
 Near this cave is another shelter with ochre paintings.

 - Thakurani Gumpha (Cave 7).
 Double storeyed cave, where some columns are rock-cut, some – built.
 Contains relief carving with winged animals.